Florida Probate, Estate and Trust Administration

 How does probate work?

 There can be terrific grief and pain at the loss of a loved one.
-Beyond grief and pain, when you add external stresses to the equation you can have a disaster on your hands in very short order.
+Beyond grief and pain, when you add external stresses to the equation you can have a disaster on your hands in very short order during the probate and estate administration process.

 Part of the responsibilities or duties of an executor or administrator of an estate can be to reduce the level of stress during the probate process.